mgedmin/check-manifest/README.rst

     $ check-manifest -u
-    listing source files under version control: 6 files and directories building an sdist: check-manifest-0.7.tar.gz: 4 files and directories files in version control do not match the sdist! missing from sdist:
+    listing source files under version control: 6 files and directories building an sdist: check-manifest-0.7.tar.gz: 4 files and directories lists of files in version control and sdist do not match! missing from sdist:
       tests.py
       tox.ini